MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-bare-metal.md

 10. When you have filled in needed information for all the computers you want to provision, click Next.
 11. In **Summary** confirm the settings, and then click **Finish** to deploy the new Hyper-V hosts and bring them under VMM management.
 Depending on your settings, the Jobs dialog box might appear.
 Make sure that all steps in the job have a status of Completed, and then close the dialog box.
 12. To confirm that the host was added click **Fabric** > **Servers** > **All Hosts** > and locate and click the new host cluster.
 In the **Hosts** pane, in the **Host Status** column, verify that each node in the cluster is OK.

->[!NOTE]

-> To add a new node to an existing S2D deployment from bare metal, you need to configure RDMA and SET.
-You can use the PCP post deployment script to configure these.
-Here is the [sample script](#sample-script).